smnorris/bcfishobs/README.md

 ## Scheduled job

 The workflow is processed weekly and dumped to file.
-Acces the latest extract as a geopackage [here](https://bcfishpass.s3.us-west-2.amazonaws.com/bcfishobs.gpkg.zip).
+Download the latest extract (as a geopackage) [here](https://bcfishpass.s3.us-west-2.amazonaws.com/bcfishobs.gpkg.zip).